What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 2. Minimalist homes are stark white boxes with no personality.

-I've written an entire book about this particular subject: Comfortable Minimalism: Create a Home with Plenty of Style and a Lot Less Stuff (paid link).
+I've written an entire book about this particular subject: Comfortable Minimalism: Create a Home with Plenty of Style and a Lot Less Stuff. *

 3. Minimalism is inconvenient.

-This idea also assumes that a minimalist lives with less than necessary, so that every task is made more difficult because of a lack of convenient tools.
+This idea also assumes that a minimalist lives with less than necessary, so that every task is more difficult because of a lack of tools and supplies.

-Minimalism actually makes life easier in several ways.
+Instead, minimalism makes life easier in several ways.
 You spend less time cleaning, organizing, maintaining, and searching for your belongings.
-Often when people minimize they discover that some things they thought made life easier or more convenient were actually stealing a lot of their time and attention.
+When people minimize, they often discover that some things they thought made life easier or more convenient were actually stealing a lot of their time and attention.

 4. A minimalist doesn't have hobbies or collections.

-This misconception implies that minimalists can't keep things they love and enjoy.
-That would be a barren life indeed!
+This misunderstanding implies that minimalists can't keep things they love and enjoy.
+It misses the point of "promoting the things that are most valuable."

 Sure, a minimalist may keep only one or two collections rather than letting twelve gather dust.
 By removing what is less loved (or paring a very large collection down to your favorites), you're able to highlight those items and enjoy them more often, since they're not lost in a jumble.

 The same concept would apply to hobbies.
 You might have tools and supplies for eight hobbies, but how many do you really have time and energy to pursue?
-A minimalist acknowledges that a couple of hobbies are preferred.
-By pruning away the neglected pastimes, more time and money can be devoted to the ones that really bring satisfaction.
+A minimalist acknowledges that a couple of hobbies are favorites.
+By pruning away the neglected pastimes, more money and effort can be devoted to the ones that bring the most satisfaction.

 Minimalism lets you create your own set of rules, and those rules can change as your life changes.